Coenzyme Q10 (PDQ®)–Patient Version

-- Coenzyme Q10 (commonly known as CoQ10) is a compound that is made naturally in the body.
-The body uses it for cell growth and to protect cells from damage that could lead to cancer (see Question 1).
+- Coenzyme Q10 (known as CoQ10) is a compound that is made in the body.
+The body uses it for cell growth and to protect cells from damage (see Question 1).

-- CoQ10 may not mix safely with other treatments.
-It is important that patients tell their health care providers about all therapies they are currently using or thinking of using (see Question 7).
+- CoQ10 may not mix safely with other drugs.
+It is important that patients tell their health care providers about all drugs they are taking (see Question 5).

-- CoQ10 has not been carefully tested in combination with chemotherapy to see if it is safe and effective.
-Because CoQ10 is sold as a dietary supplement rather than a drug, it is not regulated by the US Food and Drug Administration (see Question 8).
+- CoQ10 is sold as a dietary supplement rather than a drug and is not regulated by the US Food and Drug Administration (see Question 6).

 Questions and Answers About Coenzyme Q10 (CoQ10)